top of page

 • Stand tall when you feel dismissed, shouted over, or ignored.

-• Fear, resentment, or shame around starting over.
+• Navigating feelings of fear, resentment, or shame around starting over.

 Consider exploring a guide to navigating divorce for added support.